Public Health, Minor

-The minor is an excellent choice for students pursuing other majors but who would like to consider the interdisciplinary aspects of health at the community level.
-A total of 18 credits are required to complete the public health minor.
+A minor in public health is an excellent choice for students pursuing other majors who would like to consider the interdisciplinary aspects of health at the community level.
+A total of 18 credits are required to complete SLU's public health minor.

 |Introduction to Global Health|

 |Art & Public Health: Creating Relationships for Social Change|

 Minimum grade of C in all public health minor courses.

 For biostatistics majors and health management majors, only 9 credits of coursework can count toward both major courses and the public health minor.